 When you come across an SQL or a lead who fits a certain personality, you can quickly see a sales opportunity as it arises before you.
 Since you have an avatar that suits this lead and you’ve likely sold to a similar personality before, it becomes easier to close the deal.

 Sales opportunities don’t have to come out of anywhere, you know.
 You can also create them.
 One such way you might do that?
 Through a referral system.

-This time, instead of focusing so much on leads or SQLs, you want to tap into your existing customer base.
+This time, instead of focusing so much on sales qualified leads or SQLs, you want to tap into your existing customer base.
 Like always, do some segmenting.
 Which customers have the most loyalty, in that they buy the most often?
 You might also choose to focus on those customers who have stuck with you for the longest.